Skip to main content

 I am applying now because I have outgrown a purely functional role and need broader training in strategy, finance, and leadership to move into product leadership.

-Do not stack adjectives such as driven, passionate, and ambitious.
-Pick one moment that changed your direction or proved your leadership, then show what you learned from it and why it matters.
+Avoid stacking adjectives like driven, passionate, or ambitious.
+Instead, highlight one moment that changed your direction or demonstrated your leadership, then explain what you learned from it and why it’s relevant.

 See Open a sample line